cmastel/bar-chart/README.md

 * For the github history, I tried creating a fork with files in a different folder (rewrite1), but there is now an issue between what is on github and my local git repository.
 In the github repository, you can ignore the rewrite1 folder as all other files (barchart.html, main.js, assets/stylesheets/main.css) are up-to-date.
-* I haven't figured out why the 0 values in the chart are still showing a bar.
-* Again, any feedback is appreciated.
+* Any feedback is appreciated.
 Going through this exercise I have definitely learned a better way to approach it from the start that would likely result in a better end-product and cleaner code.

 ## Implementation